roflmaostc/DeconvOptim.jl/docs/src/workflow/changing_regularizers.md

 As the next step we can prepare a noisy, blurred image.
 The scaling of `img_n` is chosen in such a way,  that the highest pixel corresponds to the number of photons measured.
 The algorithm does not depend critically on that number.
-However, choosing maximum intensity values of 10 usually introduces some artifacts.
+However, choosing maximum intensity values of smaller than 10 usually introduces some artifacts.

 ```@jldoctest
 # load test images